 7 Stellar Spots for Comfort Food This Fall

 It’s time to slip into your stretchy pants!
-This month is all about chowing down on your favorite comfort foods, whether it be a syrup-soaked stack of french toast for brunch or a fully-loaded Mac “N” Cheese for dinner.
+Fall is here and Thanksgiving is right around the corner, and at this point, the whole “bikini bod” notion is out the window.
+These next few months are all about chowing down on your favorite comfort foods, whether it be a syrup-soaked stack of pancakes for brunch or a fully-loaded baked potato for dinner.
 Calories don’t count during the holidays, so we’ve rounded up a few of our favorite local spots for a cozy and comforting meal.
 Dig in!

 Known for their stacked menu of comfort food classics, Tavern House Kitchen + Bar is the go-to for delicious belly-warming eats.
-This fall, you can feast on American dishes like Buttermilk Fried Chicken & Malted Waffles, Short Rib Stroganoff and Maine Lobster, Langoustine and White Corn Bisque.
+This fall, you can feast on American dishes like Buttermilk Fried Chicken & Malted Waffles, Short Rib Stroganoff and French Onion Filet Mignon.
 Whether you’re stopping in for a hearty brunch or a sunset dinner, Tavern House knows how to whip up a decadent meal.
 Take in views of the harbor on the heated patio or cozy up in a booth inside—no matter where you choose to dine, you’ll leave with a full belly.

 Set in a space built in the 1920s, A Restaurant is a time-honored eatery with cozy leather booths and an inviting atmosphere.
 The restaurant is known for its seasonally-inspired, New American menu with dishes highlighting local farms and purveyors.
-Chef Robert Gomez and his team are constantly updating the menu based on the season’s bounty, but a few comfort food classics you can depend on are the Boneless Ribeye, Niman Ranch Pork Chop and Scottish Salmon.
+Chef Robert Gomez and his team are constantly updating the menu based on the season’s bounty, but a few comfort food classics you can depend on are the Boneless Ribeye, Angus Prime Short Ribs and Scottish Salmon.
 Meat eaters are sure to love A Restaurant’s prime cuts!

 Written By: Kaylin Waizinger